 Nominated for several LIFE!
 Theatre Awards for her various acting roles, she won the award for Best Actress in the Chinese classic play Thunderstorm in 2007.
 On stage she has worked with many of Singapore’s established theatre companies including The Theatre Practice, The Necessary Stage, Drama Box, and The Finger Players.
 After returning to Malaysia, Yann Yann won local audiences over with her leading role in the drama series The Iron Lady.
 Her other outstanding performances include Malaysia’s first period martial arts comedy Petaling Street Warriors, blockbuster drama series The Descendant and comedy sitcom Time FM.

-Zachary is currently an adjunct teacher with the Theatre faculty in School of the Arts Singapore (SOTA).
-Recent productions include the stage version of 12 Angry Men produced by Nine Years Theatre.
+Zachary is currently a teacher with the Theatre faculty in School of the Arts Singapore (SOTA).
+He has performed in 12 Angry Men produced by Nine Years Theatre.
 He is also a member of The Theatre Practice’s Laboratory, a long-term platform by which a dedicated ensemble of actors are able to produce and develop alternative forms of theatre.

 Upon graduating from ITI, Zachary collaborated with fellow graduates Seng Soo Ming and Alberto Ruiz in Unbound: Prometheus and the Monkey King, which was performed in Malaysia.
 He was also seen onstage in Boom!
 (2008) by the Singapore Repertory Theatre.
 In 2009, he devised and performed in Creative Lab, a presentation of eight solo works that were individual responses by eight artists to Kuo Pao Kun’s The Spirits Play, the inaugural production of TETC, a theatre collective established by ITI alumni.
 His solo piece went on to be presented in Kuala Lumpur.
 In the same year, he was also Assistant Director for The Quest for the 25th Virtue of Filial Piety by the Young People’s Performing Arts Ensemble.
 He was last seen on stage in Lao Jiu: The Musical by The Theatre Practice and directed by Kuo Jian Hong, as part of the Kuo Pao Kun Festival in 2012.